philbuchanan/Accordion-Blocks/readme.txt

 2. Accordion block in the editor

 == Changelog ==
+= 1.3.0 =
+* New: Added h5 and h6 as options for title tag.
+* New: Only users with the role of Editor or Administrator can set new default settings.
+All users can restore settings to defaults.
+This lays the groundwork for the ability to make this user definable in a settings page which may come in a future release.
+* Fixed: New accordions added by Authors wouldn't function properly.

 = 1.2.2 =
 * Fixed: Unique IDs were not set for new accordion items for sites that didn't already have default options stored in the database.